 Step 4 – Water and fertilize regularly

 One of the keys to growing the best tomatoes possible is to water and fertilize them regularly.
-This keeps the soil healthy, ensures that there are adequate nutrients, and prevents disease.
+This keeps the soil fertile, ensures that there are adequate nutrients, and prevents disease.
 It also makes sure you get the maximum yields since the plants grow faster.

 Before you fertilize them, it’s nice to have your soil tested.
 If your soil is properly balanced or high in nitrogen, use a fertilizer that is somewhat lower in nitrogen and high in phosphorus, such as a 5-10-5 or a 5-10-10 mixed fertilizer.